hiberus-magento/hiberus-dockergento/README.md

 ---
 ### New project
-You can launch following command for creating a Docker environment for a **new project** (from a new empty directory):
+You can launch following command to create a Docker environment for a **new project** (from a new empty directory).
 ```bash
 hm create-project
 ```